GlenKPeterson/Cymling/README.md

     public static Equator<Person> EQUATOR = ... // Defines equality
 }
 ```
 Note the private constructor and public factory method.
 This follows Joshua Bloch's advice and makes it easy to control instance creation later for making a flyweight or limited instance class.
 This is *different* from Kotlin.
 It implements a Tuple3 interface for optional duck-typing, but does not *extend* anything.
 Maybe there will be a @JvmExtends annotation to let you extend Java classes.
 There may be static Equator and Comparator objects on this too.
-It may include JetBrains @Nullable and @NotNull annotations.
+It may include JetBrains @Nullable and @NotNull annotations (in the generated code).

 ```
 // Record definition with some defaults and inferred types (name: String and Height: Float32)